-When using custom gates, the default gate visualizations are not used, so the visualization needs to be defined by the user.
+A visualization needs to be defined by the user for each gate type used in the circuit.
 In the instructions section of the visualizer configuration file, each instruction "type" has its own corresponding description of gate visualization parameters.
 These instruction types are mapped to actual custom instructions from the hardware configuration file by adding a "visual_type" key to the instructions.
 For example:

-This custom Hadamard gate defined on qubit 1 has one additional attribute "visual_type" describing its visual-ization type.
+This custom Hadamard gate defined on qubit 1 has one additional attribute "visual_type" describing its visualization type.
 The value of this attribute links to a key in the visualizer configuration file, which has the description of the gate visualization parameters that will be used to visualize this custom instruction.
 Note that this allows multiple custom instructions to share the same visualization parameters, without having to duplicate the parameters.